2023 Best Electrical Engineering Schools in Michigan

 Full Electrical Engineering at Grand Valley State University Report

-University of Michigan - Dearborn landed the #7 spot in the 2023 rankings for the best electrical engineering programs.
-UM Dearborn is a medium-sized public school located in the medium-sized city of Dearborn.
+With a ranking of #7, University of Michigan - Dearborn did quite well on this year’s best schools for electrical engineering students.
+UM Dearborn is a moderately-sized public school located in the midsize city of Dearborn.

 On average, EE graduates from UM Dearborn take out $21,970 in student loans while working on their degree.

-Oakland University landed the #8 spot in the 2023 rankings for the best electrical engineering programs.
+Oakland University ranked #8 on this year’s Best Electrical Engineering Schools in Michigan list.
 Oakland is a large public school located in the suburb of Rochester Hills.

 The average amount in student loans that EE majors at Oakland take out is $27,000.

-Read full report on Electrical Engineering at Saginaw Valley State University
+Full Electrical Engineering at Saginaw Valley State University Report

 Wayne State University came in at #10 in this year’s edition of the Best Electrical Engineering Schools in Michigan ranking.
-Located in the large city of Detroit, Wayne State is a public school with a fairly large student population.
+Located in the city of Detroit, Wayne State is a public college with a fairly large student population.

 The average amount in student loans that EE majors at Wayne State take out is $24,035.

-Explore all the Best Electrical Engineering Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Electrical Engineering Colleges in the Great Lakes Area or other specific states within that region.

 Electrical Engineering is one of 40 different types of programs to choose from.